NOAA-GFDL/GFDL_atmos_cubed_sphere/docs/examples/README.md

 MountainWaveIC
 : A demonstration of how to rigorously compute thermodynamic quantities in FV3 of importance for mountain wave simulation

-mtn_schar_500m
-: Standard mountain wave over Schar topography, to demonstrate mountain-wave propagation and 2D FV3 capabilities

-mtn_rest_shear_1km
+mtn_wave tests
-: Resting atmosphere over Schar topography, to diagnose pressure-gradient force truncation error on small scales and errors due to hybridization of the vertical coordinate
+: Standard mountain wave over Schar topography, to demonstrate mountain-wave propagation and 2D FV3 capabilities; and a resting atmosphere over Schar topography, to diagnose pressure-gradient force truncation error on small scales and errors due to hybridization of the vertical coordinate

 ## 3D Doubly-periodic Cases